o-minimal GAGA and a conjecture of Griffiths: Introduction

 \section{Introduction}

-Let $X$ be a smooth algebraic variety of finite type over $\C$ supporting a pure polarized integral variation of Hodge structures $(V_\Z,F^\bullet, Q)$.
+Let $X$ be a smooth complex algebraic variety supporting a pure polarized integral variation of Hodge structures $(V_\Z,F^\bullet, Q)$.
 Let $\Omega$ be the associated pure polarized period domain with generic Mumford--Tate group $\G$, and $\Gamma\subset \G(\Q)$ an arithmetic lattice containing the image of the monodromy representation of $V_\Z$.
-There is an associated period map $\phi:X^\an\to \Gamma\backslash \Omega$, where $X^\an$ is the analytification of $X$, that is, $X(\C)$ endowed with its natural structure as a complex analytic manifold.
-In general, for $X$ a reduced separated algebraic space of finite type over $\C$, we refer to any holomorphic locally liftable map $\phi:X^\an\to \Gamma\backslash \Omega$ satisfying Griffiths transversality as a period map.
+There is a natural action of $\Gamma$ on $\Omega$, and the quotient $\Gamma\backslash \Omega$ parameterizes pure Hodge structures up to integral framing in $\Gamma$.
+Associated to a variation $(V_\Z,F^\bullet,Q)$ with monodromy in $\Gamma$ is a complex analytic period map $\phi:X^\an\to \Gamma\backslash \Omega$, where $X^\an$ is the analytification of $X$, that is, $X(\C)$ endowed with its natural structure as a complex analytic manifold.
+The period map satisfies Griffiths transversality: the derivative lands in a naturally defined distribution on $\Gamma\backslash \Omega$ (see \cite[pp.224-225]{Schmid}).
+In general, for $X$ a reduced separated algebraic space of finite type over $\C$, we define a period map $\phi:X^\an\to\Gamma\backslash \Omega$ to be a complex analytic map which locally lifts to $\Omega$ and which satisfies Griffiths transversality on the regular locus of $X^\an$.
+The main source of such period maps (and the variations of Hodge structures they entail) are local systems of singular cohomology groups of smooth projective families of algebraic varieties over $X$.

-Despite their transcendental nature, period maps are expected to be algebraic in the following sense.
-The Griffiths bundle $L:=\bigotimes^i\det F^i$ exists universally on $\Gamma\backslash \Omega$ as a $\Q$-bundle and has natural positivity properties in Griffiths transverse directions.
-In \cite[pg.259]{G1}, Griffiths conjectured when $\phi$ is proper that the restriction of $L$ to $\phi(X^\an)$ is in fact ample, realizing $\phi(X^\an)$ as the analytification of a quasi-projective variety.
-Note that $\Gamma\backslash \Omega$ itself rarely has an algebraic structure \cite{CT, GRT}.
+The complex analytic variety $\Gamma\backslash \Omega$ itself rarely has an algebraic structure \cite{CT, GRT}; nonetheless, the closure of the image of a period map $\phi:X^\an\to\Gamma\backslash \Omega$ as above was conjectured by Griffiths \cite[p.259]{G1} to be a quasi-projective algebraic variety.
+Griffiths' main motivation was the existence of a natural line bundle (which we call the Griffiths bundle) $L:=\bigotimes_i\det F^i$ which exists universally on $\Gamma\backslash \Omega$ as a $\Q$-bundle and has natural positivity properties in Griffiths transverse directions.
+Aside from this, a strong piece of evidence for the conjecture is the result of Cattani--Deligne--Kaplan \cite{CDK} on the algebraicity of Hodge loci, which implies that the (reduced) analytic equivalence relation $X^\an\times_{\Gamma\backslash\Omega}X^\an\subset X^\an\times X^\an$ defining the image of $\phi$ set-theoretically is algebraic.